opf/openproject/docs/user-guide/projects/projects-lists/README.md

 ![Select all projects from the global modules menu in OpenProject](view_all_projects_options.png)

-You will then get a list of all your projects in OpenProject.
+You will then get a list of all your active projects in OpenProject.

 ![A list of all projects in OpenProject](projects-list.png)